JemiBrown/CodeDiary/README.md

 # CodeDiary
 Adventures in Coding

+8.23.21 - Finally got back into my LinkedIn, Aaron, came into our group and had a power point for us with advice and tips.
+It was really cool and informative.
+"Don't Neglect your network" was the one line that we need to rememeber above anything else.
+Other advice was pick what you're good at and do it to pass on to someone else to do what you're not good at.
+Python will be a good code to learn.
+Put it on my short list.

 8.20.21 - I finished my HTML section on FreeCodecamp.
 Still locked out of LinkedIn.

 8.19.21 - Dabbled in some Javascript, Css and more HTML on Freecodecamp.
 Deven, Chris, and Alex came and spoke to our group and answered some questions for us.